developerstephanieb/latex_reference/01_fundamentals/05_lengths_and_dimensions.md

 \begin{document}

-% This uses an absolute unit to create a fixed-size gap:
+% This uses an absolute unit to create a fixed-size gap.
 First word \hspace{1cm} Second word.

 % This uses a relative unit.
 The space created by `em'